dkbhaskaran/obsidian-notes/General/Electrifying your terminal with AI.md

 For an experimental setup, I am not ready to pay anything now, thus we are left with options of locally hosted models like LLaMa and build around it.
 However I would like to keep the option alive of using a paid option if they make sense in future without much changes.
 So this may put a small dent in the whole electrification process :)

+Lets try to setup LLaMa model for chatting.
+This is